Juniper/contrail-tripleo-heat-templates/docs/_build/html/_sources/infrastructure/configuration.rst.txt

 .. note:: This has to be done on the Undercloud KVM host only

-#.
-Create images directory
+1. Create images directory

 .. code:: bash

   mkdir ~/images
   cd images

 #.
-Get images
+Getting the images

    .. note::
-      Dependings on  the operating system the image must be retrieved using different methods:
+      Depending on the operating system the image must be retrieved using different methods:

       .. admonition:: CentOS